Arranged marriage: Europe

 Arranged marriages were the norm in Russia before the early 20th century, most of which were endogamous.

+America

 Until the first half of the 20th century, arranged marriages were common in migrant families in the United States.
 They were sometimes called "picture-bride marriages" among Japanese-American immigrants because the bride and groom knew each other only through the exchange of photographs before the day of their marriage.
 These marriages among immigrants were typically arranged by parents or close relatives from the country of their origin.
 As immigrants settled in and melded into a new culture, arranged marriages shifted first to quasi-arranged marriages where parents or friends made introductions and the couple met before the marriage; over time, the marriages among the descendants of these immigrants shifted to autonomous marriages driven by individual's choice, dating and courtship preferences, and an increase in marrying outside of their own ethnic group.
 Similar historical dynamics are claimed in other parts of the world.